binaryphile/init.bash/README.md

 -   **login.bash** - one-time login tasks

-Each of these is loaded under the proper circumstances, shown below.
+Each of these is loaded under the proper circumstances, shown in the table below.

 In the "when loaded" column in the table, "interactive" means a command-prompt session, as opposed to a remote ssh command (e.g.